Cinema of the Czech Republic: New Wave

 The Czechoslovak New Wave frequently is associated with the early works of directors such as Miloš Forman, Věra Chytilová, Jiří Menzel and others, but works by older, established Czechoslovak directors such as Karel Kachyňa and Vojtěch Jasný are placed in this category.
 Encompassing a broad range of works in the early to mid-1960s, the Czechoslovak New Wave cannot be categorized to any one style or approach to filmmaking.
 Examples range from highly stylised, even avant-garde, literary adaptions using historical themes (e.g. Jan Němec's Diamonds of the Night (Démanty noci)) to semi-improvised comedies with contemporary subjects and amateur actors (e.g., Miloš Forman's The Firemen's Ball (Hoří, má panenko)).
 However, a frequent feature of films from this period was absurd, black humour and an interest in the concerns of ordinary people, particularly when faced with larger historical or political changes.
 The acid western comedy film Lemonade Joe was a famous parody of old-time westerns.
 Cinematic influences included Italian neorealism and the French New Wave, but the Czechoslovak New Wave also builds organically on developments in Czechoslovak cinema in the late 1950s when the influence of Stalinism in the film industry declined.

 1970s to 1989

+After August 21st, 1968 and the invasion of Russian troops, many films were banned and ended-up in vault, many filmmakers left Czechoslovakia (Miloš Forman, Pavel Juráček, Vojtěch Jasný, Jan Němec, Karel Vachek) or were not able to continue in their creative work (Věra Chytilová, Evald Schorm).
 Many of the directors active in the previous periods continued to work in this period, including Otakar Vávra and Jiří Menzel.
 During the period of normalization, only the movies that Czech authorities considered harmless were made.
 Therefore the most successful movies from this era are comedies, sci-fi and family movies, like in the previous periods.
 Three Wishes for Cinderella, a fairy-tale film from 1973, became a holiday classic in Czechoslovakia and several European countries, including Germany, Switzerland, Spain, Sweden and Norway.